Note: This post is the first of a two-part series on event venue negotiation strategies. Click here to read part 2 of this article.

 Need a tidy place to manage all your event details (including all your venue negotiation details and pricing)?

-Planning Pod event management software gives you 26+ easy-to-use tools so you and your team have your venue information and details … and much more … at your fingertips.
+Planning Pod event management software and venue management platforms give you 26+ easy-to-use tools so you and your team have every detail … and much more … at your fingertips.